dieterich-lab/Baltica/docs/setup.md

-# Getting started
+## Getting started

 Baltica comprise of a collection of workflows and analysis scripts.
 Workflows are powered by [Snakemake](https://snakemake.readthedocs.io/en/stable/) [^1].
+Analysis is done with the R using Bioconductor packages.
+We developed and tested the workflows with the Debian Linux distribution (v8.11 Jesse).
+We use the module system to test the workflows, but conda usage is similar.
-Analysis are done with the Rlang.
-Bellow we document how to obtain install the methods on which Baltica depends.
+Bellow, we document how to install the Baltica dependencies.

 ## Install miniconda